SilkRose/Pony/archive/blogs/census-consensus.md

 Now, let's get back to this year's event: [Census Consensus](https://www.fimfiction.net/story/589323/census-consensus).

 For the last 2 years, I had someone to call the shots for me.
 Bob was an amazing coordinator for these April Fools events.
-This was the first event I had to lead the ship myself.
+This was the first event where I had to lead the ship myself.

 I wanted this whole project to be as collaborative as I could get from the very start.
 I didn't want to arbitrarily decide anything unless it was absolutely necessary.
 This is why the Discord group was made before any code had even been written.